Translate

 Your Child’s Progress

 Parents are free to make an appointment at any time during the year to discuss children’s progress.
-During parent consultations you will be presented with a brief report which includes any additional support your child is receiving and attendance data.
-There is also an opportunity to discuss each child’s written, yearly report in the summer term.
+There is also an opportunity to discuss each child’s written, yearly report.

 Extra-Curricular Activities

 Waunfawr Primary prides itself on the high number of club activities arranged for either lunch or after school.
-Most are provided free of charge by the Teachers and Teaching Assistants and by some visiting organisations.
+Most are provided free of charge by the Teachers and by some visiting organisations.
 We aim to ensure these are never cancelled and that cover is available where needed.
-Currently the range of clubs includes: Athletics, Lego Club, Wii Dance, Choir and Art.
+Currently the range of clubs includes: Athletics, Treasure Seekers, Sports, Choir and Art.

 An extra-curricular club timetable is published each term following consultation with all staff.